Board of Directors

 Back to top

-David Schmitz is entering his 15th season at Steppenwolf Theatre Company, in Chicago, IL, and has served in the role of Director of Finance and Administration, General Manager, Managing Director and currently as Executive Director.
-As Executive Director, Schmitz leads a staff of 140 full and part-time folxs, and is responsible at the executive level for strategy and execution of all fundraising, marketing, producing and business-related activities.
-His work ensures the ensemble of Steppenwolf have the resources and institutional support to achieve their creative ambitions in the present and the future.
+David Schmitz is the incoming Executive Director at the Oregon Shakespeare Festival and the outgoing Executive Director of Chicago's Steppenwolf Theatre Company where he worked for 15 years.
+As Executive Director of Steppenwolf, Schmitz led a staff of 140 full and part-time folxs, and was responsible at the executive level for strategy and execution of all fundraising, marketing, producing and business-related activities.
+His work ensured the ensemble of Steppenwolf has the resources and institutional support to achieve their creative ambitions in the present and the future.
 Prior to working at Steppenwolf, Schmitz was the General Manager at Lookingglass Theatre Company, Associate Artistic Director of Stage Left Theatre and Business Manager at the entertainment agency Adair Performance.
 Currently, he serves as a board member of the Arts Alliance Illinois and the League of Chicago Theatres, and is a former Vice President of the Board for The House Theatre of Chicago and board member for the Lincoln Park Chamber of Commerce.
 Schmitz is a founding member of Enrich Chicago, a cohort of arts organizations working to end racism in Chicago arts.
 He has worked as a strategic planning, business practices, finance and hiring consultant for numerous Chicago organizations, including The House Theatre of Chicago, The Hypocrites and Stage Left Theatre, among others.
 He holds a BA in Theatre from the University of Northern Colorado, an MFA from the Theatre Conservatory at the Chicago College of Performing Arts, Roosevelt University, a Certificate in Non-Profit Management from Roosevelt University, and completed the Chicago Management Institute, an executive education program through the University of Chicago, Booth School of Business.
+Back to top

 Hana S. Sharif is a director, playwright, producer and the Artistic Director of The Repertory Theatre of St. Louis.
 She has served as Associate Artistic Director at Baltimore Center Stage; Associate Artistic Director, Director of New Play Development, and Artistic Producer at Hartford Stage; Program Manager of the ArtsEmerson Ambassador Program; and as Developmental Producer/Tour Manager of Progress Theatre’s musical The Burnin’.
 Hana also served as co-founder and Artistic Director of Nasir Productions, which brings theatre to underserved communities.
 Her regional directing credits include: The Who & The What, Fun Home, Sense & Sensibility, The Christians, Les Liaisons Dangereuses, Pride & Prejudice (DCArts: Best Director/Best New Play), The Whipping Man, Gem of the Ocean (six CCC nominations), Gee’s Bend (CCC Award Best Ensemble, two nominations), Next Stop Africa, Cassie, The Drum, and IFdentity.
 Hana has directed numerous developmental workshops during her twenty years of championing New American plays and playwrights.